talflon/alho-py/README.md

 # alho-py
-Python GTK+3 interface to Alho personal time-tracking system.
+Python GTK+ 3 interface to Alho personal time-tracking system.

 Current goals include:
  - tag-based categorization of how time is spent